immuno oncology 2020

 Immunology deals with the study of development, anatomy functions and malfunctions of the immune system, which are fundamental to understand the human disease.
-The immune system is made up of many types of molecules and cells that are distributed in every tissue of the body, as well as specialized lymphoid organs, which act in a coordinated manner to prevent microbial infections, to initiate repair of damaged tissues and to suppress the growth of tumours.
+The immune system is made up of many types of molecules and cells that are distributed in every tissue of the body, as well as specialized lymphoid organs, which act in a coordinated manner to prevent microbial infections, to initiate repair of damaged tissues and to suppress the growth of tumors.
 The immune system normally recognizes and responds to foreign molecules or damaged self, but not healthy host cells and tissues.
 The innate system of immunity is on evolutionary terms, the older system that forms the first line of defence.
 It is non-specific and the resistance is static.
-This includes physical defences such as skin & epithelial surfaces, cilia, commensal flora, acidic gastric contents, fever and some others are biochemical defences such as acute phase reactants and complement, soluble - lysozyme, interferons, fibronectin.
+This includes physical defences such as skin & epithelial surfaces, cilia, commensual flora, acidic gastric contents, fever and some others are biochemical defences such as acute phase reactants and complement, soluble - lysosyme, interferons, fibronectin.
 Cellular components include natural killer cells and RES phagocytes.

 Scope and Importance:

-However, the growth of the market may be significant in emerging economies in Asia and Africa considering high incidence and prevalence rate for infections.
-This market can also be segmented according to various categories of infections such as hepatitis viruses, retroviruses and other infections.
+However the growth of the market may be significant in emerging economies in Asia and Africa considering high incidence and prevalence rate for infections.
+This market can also be segmented according various categories of infections such as hepatitis viruses, retroviruses and other infections.
 The market has different classes of products used such as reagents, diagnostic kits, instruments and others.